D3MZ/CrossLang/README.md

 ### **Formula**
 Score += Repo Stars × % Test Coverage × Transcription Success (Front or Back)

-### **Key Insights**
+### **Key Points**
-**Prioritization**
-More popular repositories are priortized.
-An educated guess that there’s a higher probability that popular codebases are more desired in other languages, complete, and have better testing.
+**Popular repositories are priortized**.
+Popular codebases are mostly more desired in other languages, complete, and have better testing.

 **Back-Translation**
-It’s likely that majority of the score will be from translating back to the original language.
-There are 2 reasons for this design decision:
+It’s likely that majority of the score will be from translating back to the original language due to some translations would not be possible do to unavoidable aspects of the target language.
+This rewards:
-1. Rewards a computable proxy for human readability.
+1. A computable proxy for human readability.
 Since an AI must be able to read and work with its own generations.
-2. Rewards an AI’s ability to work with broken and incomplete code.
-Since even failed transcriptions must be attempted to go back into original code that we know that works.
-This allows even repositories that are fundamentally incompatible to be translated to still be worth something because we know at very minimum, there’s code that exists that works.
+2. An AI’s ability to work with broken and incomplete code.
+Since even failed transcriptions must be attempted to go back into original code.

 ---

 ## **Key Features**
 ### 1. **Anti-Gaming Design**
-- **Live Repositories**: Pulls from GitHub dynamically, avoiding static datasets.
+- **Live Repositories**: Pulls from GitHub on every run which avoids static datasets.
 - **Large evaluation space:** +500 Languages * many repositories * 2 translation directions
 - **Full-Stack Validation**: Requires end-to-end functionality (code + tests) in both directions.

 ### 2. **Real-World Reasoning**
-   Tests AI’s ability to:
 - Replace incompatible dependencies (e.g., Python’s `subprocess` → JavaScript’s `child_process`).
 - Handle language-specific quirks (e.g., Python indentation → Rust’s `{}` syntax).
 - Debug failed tests during back-translation.

-### 3. Helps develop better AI
+### 3. Helps AI
 - Back translating to orignal code is a trainable feature to improve existing LLMs.

-### 4. Interperable and future-proof.
 - Unbounded scoring allows easily comparing LLMs over the years.

+### 4. Helps developers
+* Developers can use **any library in their preferred language** (e.g., Python’s NumPy in Rust).

 ---